webgefrickel/dotfiles/README.md

 - remapping ; to :
 - \<leader\> is set to comma (,)
 - \<tab\> and \<shift-tab\> for switching between buffers
-- no arrow-keys, except for indenting, moving blocks of code with \<shift\>
+- no arrow-keys, except for indenting and moving codes of blocks around
 - ,u and ,l (and uppercase) for uppercasing/lowercasing words
 - ,w for switching to words
-- ,v for a new vertical split
+- ,\ for a new vertical split
 - ,= for resizing splits equally
 - ,a for Ack-Search
 - ,f for search and replace